raniya02/dtn_crypto_chat/README.md

 A user might request revocation of their own certificate, for example, if they suspect that their private key has been compromised.
 This is similar to requesting a credit card cancellation to prevent unauthorized use.

-When Alice enters "rr", a message is automatically sent to the CA, which triggers the revocation process.
+When Alice enters `rr`, a message is automatically sent to the CA, which triggers the revocation process.
 The CA responds by removing Alice’s entry from the revocation database — this database stores the certificate information of all users needed to compute revocation status updates.
 While in a real-world scenario, this request would require identity verification to prevent malicious revocation requests, this step is omitted in the DTN chat application for simplicity.
 After initiating the revocation, Alice automatically generates a new public/private key pair and requests a new certificate from the CA. Once issued, the CA adds Alice’s new certificate information to the revocation database.

 3. **CA revokes the certificate of a specific user:** In a new terminal (**TERMINAL 6**), enter:

 ```
-source .venv/bin/activate                  # Activate Python virtual environment
+cd ud3tn && make virtualenv && source .venv/bin/activate && cd ..
-test/dtn_crypto_chat/revoke_certificate.sh # start bash script
+./scripts/revoke_certificate.sh
 ```

 After the prompt appears, enter the name of the user whose certificate the CA should revoke.
 For example, to revoke Bob Brown’s certificate: